Plumsail/documents-docs/source/flow/how-tos/documents/convert-html-to-pdf.rst

 Use `this link <../../../_static/files/flow/how-tos/invoice-html-example.txt>`_ to download it.

+.. note:: If you need custom fonts or multilingual support, review `the documentation article <use-custom-fonts-with-html2pdf.html>`_ describing how to work with various fonts and how to convert foreign characters correctly.

 Our documents have to be stored somewhere.
 Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint